aroberge/avantpy/proposal/idea.md

    print("Ho !")           #   imprime("Ho !")
 ```

+AvantPy aims to leverage the whole Python ecosystem to help people learn programming.
+Some people might never go beyond writing programs in their "local dialect".
+Others might eventually learn to write programs in standard Python: this is
-Just like Blockly's *exit strategy*, or Edublocks stated goal,
+AvantPy's final aim, which is similar to Blockly's *exit strategy*, or Edublocks stated goal.
-the final aim of AvantPy is to lead learners to eventually
-write programs in Python.

 ## How could it be implemented?

-I created various toy programs [1](https://github.com/aroberge/nonstandard), [2](https://github.com/aroberge/experimental), [3](https://github.com/aroberge/pyextensions) to explore the ideas core to AvantPy starting in 2015, as I briefly described in [this blog post](https://aroberge.blogspot.com/2015/10/from-experimental-import-somethingnew.html) and in subsequent posts. **Note that the description in these
+I created various toy programs [1](https://github.com/aroberge/nonstandard), [2](https://github.com/aroberge/experimental), [3](https://github.com/aroberge/pyextensions) to explore the ideas core to AvantPy, as I briefly described in [this blog post](https://aroberge.blogspot.com/2015/10/from-experimental-import-somethingnew.html) and in subsequent posts. **Note that the description in these
 blog posts is different from the suggested implementation mentioned below.**
-A more accurate description can be [found here](https://aroberge.github.io/pyextensions/docs/html/modules.html); [see also](https://aroberge.github.io/pyextensions/docs/html/index.html).
+A more accurate description of the latest implementation I worked on can be [found here](https://aroberge.github.io/pyextensions/docs/html/modules.html); [see also](https://aroberge.github.io/pyextensions/docs/html/index.html).

 The preprocessor needed to convert code written in a given dialect into standard
 Python can be implemented using an import hook using the [importlib](https://docs.python.org/3/library/importlib.html) module.